ohAnd/dtuGateway/readme.md

 - serving the readed data per /api/data
 - binding configuration with seperate activation and login data setting
 - binding: updating openHab instance with readed data and pulling set data from the instance
-- binding: updating to a MQTT broker with readed data [OPEN: and pulling set data from the instance]
+- binding: updating to a MQTT broker with readed data [OPEN: pulling set power data from the mqtt instance]
 - for testing purposes the time between each request is adjustable (default 31 seconds)
 - syncing time of gateway with the local time of the dtu to prevent wrong restart counters
 - configurable 'cloud pause' - see [experiences](#-experiences-with-the-hoymiles-HMS-800W-2T) - to prevent missing updates by the dtu to the hoymiles cloud